VOLCANIC

 UNNG-BSB-9, spring across the road from The Grumbler

 Cliff Geyser even got an own observation platform.
-This is easily understandable if you consider the breathtaking panorama, the pretty cliff-shaped geyser crater over the river and the high eruption frequency.
+This is easily understandable considering the breathtaking panorama, the pretty cliff-shaped geyser crater over the river and the high eruption frequency.

 Cliff Geyser Yellowstone